Blog Customer Feedback14 Types of Customer Feedback: Direct, Indirect & Inferred

 If you're looking to manage all your feedback in one tool, check out what we've been building at Featurebase.

-With Featurebase, you can streamline feedback collection with community portals and in-app widgets to capture anything from bug reports & feature requests to surveys.
+With Featurebase, you can streamline feedback collection with feedback forums and in-app widgets to capture anything from bug reports & feature requests to surveys.
+After feedback collection, you can also manage and prioritize that feedback by having it all in one place.